vimc/montagu-system/proxy/README.md

 The test user with email `test.user@example.com` and password `password` is added by default.
 Optionally include 'data' parameter (`./scripts/dev.sh data`) to include generating Montagu/Orderly test data.

+## Testing
+Run unit tests with `npm run test`.
+Jest will pick up test in files with the `.test.js` extension.

+To run integration tests:

+1. First install chromedriver `./scripts/install-chromedriver.sh`
+1. Make sure you also have a compatible version of chrome (71-75)
+1. Run the proxy and dependencies with `./scripts/dev.sh`
+1. Then run tests with `npm run integration-test`

+Jest will pick up tests in files with the `.itest.js` extension.

 ## Teamcity
 1. `./scripts/make-build-env.sh`: makes a shared base image containing all npm dependencies, the main build env image which also runs the unit tests, and the integration tests image which contains all selenium test depenedencies